langmead-lab/vargas/doc/align.md

 ## Coordinates

 When a graph diverges, parallel nodes can have different lengths.
-To project the position onto the reference, nodes are anchored at the ends of nodes.
+To project the position onto the reference, nodes are anchored to the end of the node.
 For example:

 ```
     012 1234 5678